progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- ### Un-applying a Stash ### -->

-Może się zdarzyć sytuacja, w której nałożysz zmiany ze schowka, wprowadzisz jakieś inne zmiany, aby potem zechcieć cofnąć zmiany które zostały wprowadzone ze schowka.
-Git nie udostępnia komendy `git unapply`, ale można to osiągnąć poprzez pobranie wprowadzonych zmian i nałożenia ich w od tyłu:
+Może się zdarzyć sytuacja, w której nałożysz zmiany ze schowka, wprowadzisz jakieś inne zmiany, aby potem zechciesz cofnąć zmiany które zostały wprowadzone ze schowka.
+Git nie udostępnia komendy `git unapply`, ale można to osiągnąć poprzez pobranie wprowadzonych zmian i nałożenie ich w od tyłu:

 <!-- In some use case scenarios you might want to apply stashed changes, do some work, but then un-apply those changes that originally came from the stash.
 Git does not provide such a `stash unapply` command, but it is possible to achieve the effect by simply retrieving the patch associated with a stash and applying it in reverse: -->